View large image | More photos

 Several holes seem to fall off cliffs toward greens.
 The 563-yard sixth plays uphill to a ridge before rocketing downward to a reachable, multi-tiered putting surface.
 The elevated tee off the 251-yard 12th hole drops to a redan green that slopes from the front right to the back left.

-Doug Allen of Poulsbo says the Olympic course is the best value golf course in the state.
-Its fees max out at $60 on summer weekends.
+Doug Allen of Poulsbo says the Olympic Course is the best value golf course in the state.

 "Its beauty and playability for the price are hard to beat," he says.
 "It's not too hard.
 The fairways are wide.
 The landing zones are nice.
 From one to 10, it's a nine."